Belodri/Orbital-Mini-Sandbox/PDD.md

     // Advances the simulation by a single step. void Tick();

+    // Recalculates the derived state of the simulation at the current time. public abstract void SyncState();

     // Loads a simulation with provided bodies from the given base data. void Import(